BackReturn Home

 There is one other way to find out more information about a command.
 Type in the command followed by a space, then --help, and press ENTER.
 The information that comes up is very similar to the page in the manual, but it is not a separate text file.
 It appears inside the Shell itself.

-Notice that, outside of a text file, the ↑ UP ARROW and ↓ DOWN ARROW will just cycle through your previously typed commands.
+Notice that, outside of a text file, the ↑ UP ARROW and ↓ DOWN ARROW will just cycle through our previously typed commands.
 This can sometimes make the information that the --help command brings up impossible to scroll through.
 In order to open up this information in less, type a vertical bar | immediately after --help, followed by the word less, and then press ENTER.
-This will open up the same information in a text file that you can scroll through with the arrow keys.
+This will open up the same information in a text file that we can scroll through with the arrow keys.
 Again, press Q to quit using less.

-More often than not, you will probably use man instead of --help|less, but try both and see what works best for you.
+More often than not, we will probably use man instead of --help|less, but try both and see what works best for you.

 If there is ever too much stuff on the Shell screen at once, type in clear and press ENTER.
 This will remove all of the previously entered commands and extra text.